fivetran/dbt_fivetran_log/README.md

 ```

 ## Disabling Transformation Models
-If you have never created Fivetran-orchestrated transformations, your source data will not contain the `transformation` and `trigger_table` tables.
-In this case, the package will still create transformation models, but they will be completely empty.
+If you have never created Fivetran-orchestrated [basic SQL transformations](https://fivetran.com/docs/transformations/basic-sql), your source data will not contain the `transformation` and `trigger_table` tables.
+Moreover, if you have only created *scheduled* basic transformations that are not triggered by table syncs, your source data will not contain the `trigger_table` table (though it will contain `transformation`).

-If you do not want these empty tables in your warehouse, add the following configuration to your `dbt_project.yml` file to disable these models:
+To disable the corresponding functionality in the package, you must add the following variable(s) to your `dbt_project.yml` file.
+By default, all variables are assumed to be `true`:

 ```yml
 # dbt_project.yml